 Size: wingspan of 8.6-10.5 cm

-Adults are orange and black with white spots on the borders of the wings.
+Adult monarch butterflies are orange and black with white spots on the borders of the wings.
 The caterpillars are black, white and yellow stripped and can be found on milkweed plants.
 The chrysalis is a distinctive green and gold.
 Monarchs can sometimes be confused with the similar-looking, but smaller Viceroy, but are easily distinguished by the lack of a black band on the hind wing that runs parallel to the wing edge.

-Where Else Can You See This Species?
+Where Can You See This Species?

 Did You Know?